Cat bite abscesses

 Fleas are the biggest cause of skin disease for UK pets – even now, with so many great products on the market, they’re still present living on cats across the country!
 There are two reasons they’re hard to get rid of – firstly, they can jump from cat to dog to rabbit to human to cat and so evade us; and second, 95% of the fleas aren’t living on the animal, but hiding away in your home, waiting for their chance.

 There are a number of phases to getting your home “Flea Free”, but they sit easily into two categories.
 Firstly, kill the adults, then break the life-cycle!

-(1) Herbal and homeopathic remedies.
-Herbal flea remedies are notoriously unreliable – what works in one cat fails completely in another.
+(1) Herbal flea remedies are notoriously unreliable – what works in one cat fails completely in another.
 Unfortunately, we cannot recommend homeopathic remedies, as there is no evidence that they are effective against fleas.

 No one medication or intervention will control a severe infestation – instead, you’ll need to attack them on several fronts, usually with an adult-killing medication, and environmental control spray or medication, and spotless hygiene in the home.
 If you need advice, feel free to call us!